Direct Loan Program FAQ

 As long as you are enrolled in college on a half-time basis, your prior year Federal Stafford Loans will continue to be deferred.

-For more information about the Federal Direct Loan Program, please review the following websites:
+For more information about the Federal Direct Loan Program:

 - International Students